Cyber

 2024-06-06

-We are excited to announce the CYBER token is adopting the LayerZero OFT (Omnichain Fungible Token) standard on June 10, 2024, ahead of Mainnet Staking starting on June 14, 2024.
+We are excited to announce the CYBER token is adopting the LayerZero Omnichain Fungible Token (OFT) standard on June 10, ahead of Cyber Mainnet staking which begins on June 14.

 Chain: Ethereum